-The SA fire-fighting monitors Niagara series are electric type remote controlled water cannons intended to deliver large amounts of water or water foam solution towards remote targets.
-They are commonly used to protect petrochemical jetty or within the process areas to cool structures, vessels or fight potential fires of a considerable magnitude.

-From the safety availability point of view, the

-remote controlled monitor architecture comprises of a Logic Controller and one or more final elements (Monitor assembly).
-The logic controller is the heart of monitor itself.
+The SA Fire Niagara firefighting monitor series are electric type remote controlled water cannons intended to deliver large amounts of water or water foam solution towards remote targets.
+They are commonly used to protect petrochemical jetties or within the process areas to cool structures, vessels or fight potential fires of a considerable magnitude.
+From the safety availability point of view, the remote-controlled monitor architecture comprises of a Logic Controller and one or more Final Elements (Monitor Assembly).
+The Logic Controller is the heart of the system and distributes the commands to the monitor itself.

-In such systems, or at least in the simplest version, the detector is not normally integrated and the system responds directly to human actions.
-The Niagara monitors been assessed have and validated by BV as suitable for safety instrumented systems with an expected SIL2 level.
+In such systems, or at least in the simplest version, the

+detector is not normally integrated and the system responds directly to human actions.

+The Niagara monitors have been assessed and validated by BV as suitable for safety instrumented systems with an expected SIL2 level.

-The increased reliability performance of the Niagara series monitor is related to its particular design, which allows an automatic self-diagnostic analysis to be performed.
-At regular intervals the self-diagnostic system implemented in the Logic Controller checks the correct operation of the monitor actuators on given commands, allowing for constant monitoring of any possible failure of the monitor and the nozzle.
+The increased reliability performance of the Niagara series monitor is related to its particular design, which allows automatic self-diagnostic analysis to be performed.
+At regular intervals, the self-diagnostic system implemented in the Logic Controller checks the correct operation of the monitor actuators on given commands, allowing for constant monitoring of any possible failure of the monitor and the nozzle.
 In case of an anomalous condition, a warning signal is sent to the control station.

-ADVANTAGES:
+Advantages:

-A possible failure of a traditional electric remote controlled monitor can be detected only when periodic maintenance and test are performed.
-The constant monitoring of the system status implemented in the Niagara series monitors, instead, allows a possible failure to be detected and repaired when the fire protection system is in "safe condition", sharply increasing the reliability of the overall fire system on demand.
-Such an improvement reduces the probability that faults, taking places among regular maintenance intervals, will pass undetected.
+The possible failure of a traditional electric remotecontrolled monitor can be detected only when periodic maintenance and tests are performed.
+The constant monitoring of the system status implemented in the Niagara monitor series, instead, allows a possible failure to be detected and repaired when the fire protection system is in "safe condition", sharply increasing the reliability of the overall fire system on demand.
+Such an improvement reduces the probability that faults, taking place between regular maintenance intervals, will pass undetected.

-Detecting a possible fault in a safety system in time, rather than in a fire condition, can make the difference on the emergency operation success.
+Detecting a possible fault in a safety system in time, rather than in a fire condition, can make the difference in the success of the emergency operation.

-APPLICATION:
+Application:

-The Niagara series monitors are specifically designed for petrochemical jetty and marine harbor protection, structure and vessel cooling, and those systems which require:
+The Niagara series monitors are specifically designed for petrochemical jetty and marine harbour protection, structure and vessel cooling, and those systems which require: 1) A low probability of failure on demand;

-- 1) A low probability of failure on demand; - 2) A safety instrumented system with monitors as final elements capable of being integrated into SIL2 systems; - A large amount of water towards remote targets.
+2) A safety instrumented system with monitors as final elements capable of being integrated into SIL2 systems;

+3) A large amount of water towards remote targets.
 The Niagara series monitors are designed for sea water and water foam solution.

-ELECTRIC ACTUATOR FOR GASEOUS BASED & WATER MIST FIRE EXTINGUISHING SYSTEMS Gaseous based fire extinguishing systems include carbon dioxide, inert gases and halocarbons.
-All of them are kept pressurized into cylinders or containers ready to be discharged to the protected area.
+ELECTRIC ACTUATOR FOR GASEOUS BASED & WATER MIST

+FIRE EXTINGUISHING SYSTEMS

+Gaseous based fire extinguishing systems include carbon dioxide, inert gases and halocarbons.
+All of them are kept pressurised in cylinders or containers ready to be discharged to the protected area.
 On a similar principle, water mist systems are made of a series of water cylinders propelled by a nitrogen reserve contained in a pilot cylinder.

-Normally these systems are composed of a series of sensors, a logic controller and a final element, which is often represented by a pilot cylinder.
+Normally these systems are composed of a series of Sensors, a Logic Controller and a Final Element, which is often represented by a pilot cylinder.

-When such systems are called for duty a missed activation of the pilot cylinder can lead to an unacceptable consequential scenario.
-SA pilot actuators have been developed for sensibly reducing the probability of such failures, increasing the Safety Availability of the fire extinguishing system.
-They have been validated by BV as suitable for safety instrumented systems with an expected SIL2 level.
+When such systems are called for duty, a missed activation of the pilot cylinder can lead to an unacceptable consequential scenario.
+The SA Fire pilot actuators have been developed for sensibly reducing the probability of such failures and increasing the Safety Availability of the fire extinguishing system.
+They have been validated by BV as suitable for safety instrumented systems with an expected SIL2 rating.

-ADVANTAGES:
+Advantages: